-I dig out a little burrow of soil from the new pot with a trowel, and then I place my Anthurium into the pot.
-I then scoop the soil I took out and place it around the plant stalk.
+I dig out a little burrow of soil from the new pot with a trowel, then place my Anthurium into the pot.
+I then scoop the soil I took and place it around the plant stalk.

 Step 5: Add Water, Shade, and Fertilizer